All Saints’, Lydd – the Inspiration for Our 2025 Christmas Card

 We’re delighted to announce that the image featured on this year’s Romney Marsh Historic Churches Trust Christmas card is All Saints Church, Lydd, beautifully captured in a new watercolour painting by the Trust’s President, John Doyle MBE PPRWS.

-John Doyle, an accomplished and much-admired artist, has perfectly captured the grandeur and atmosphere of this remarkable church – known locally as “The Cathedral of the Marsh”.
-His painting reflects both the majesty of the building and its enduring presence in the small historic town of Lydd.
+John Doyle’s painting reflects both the majesty of All Saints and its enduring presence in the small historic town of Lydd.
 Each pack of cards purchased helps to support the Trust’s vital work preserving historic churches across the Marsh - so your festive greetings also contribute directly to protecting this extraordinary heritage.

 A Church Like No Other